 Warren E. Buffett (Chairman), Christopher C. Davis, Barry Diller, Thomas S. Gayner and Donald E. Graham serve on the Finance Committee.
+Effective following the Meeting, Mr. Davis will serve as Chairman of the Finance Committee.

-The Finance Committee held one meeting in 2009.
+The Finance Committee held one meeting in 2010.